Berkshire Quilters Guild

 Quilts made are displayed at Sheffield Library in April.
 They want to give members ample time to pick up kits to make the quilt(s), do not forget to get labels for the quilts.
 Remember we are not meeting in Jan and Feb due to winter weather.

 They also have adult kits.
-Each month adult kits will be on the left side of table Children’s kits will be on
+Each month adult kits will be on the left side of table Children’s kits will be on the right side.

 Where do our community quilts go?

-th - 5 children’s quilt went to CHP
+Aug 8th - 5 children’s quilt went to CHP

 Sept 9 – 10 went to Laurel Lake Rehab and Nursing Home.